Should you launch a newsletter referral program?

 - One-off payouts for each new referred customer

 - Multiple-tier rewards where the referrer gets a % and the new customer gets a special offer — such as a discount coupon, or the first month free

 - Instead of a direct payout, some programs offer credit or discounts instead.
 The more people they refer, their own subscription becomes free.

-A major benefit is that these types of referral programs require little investment upfront — you only ever payout when new customers sign up.
-This model is designed to grow your revenue, rather than your top-of-funnel free list.
+A major benefit is that these types of referral programs require little investment upfront.
+You only ever payout when new customers sign up.
+This model is designed to grow your revenue, rather than your top-of-funnel free subscriber list.

 However, it can take some time to find the right referral partners.
-Generally, this method works best if you have customers who have an audience of their own, and there is good alignment for them to recommend your product to their audience.
+This method works best if you have customers who have an audience of their own, and there is good alignment for them to recommend your product to their audience.